mariusrueve/mcs_screen/README.md

 # MCS_SCREEN

 `mcs_screen` is a Python script that utilizes the RDKit library to screen a query file (SDF) against a database file (SDF).
 It calculates the maximum common substructure (MCS) between the query and the database molecules.
-If the size of the MCS exceeds a user-defined threshold, the query molecule is written to the output file.
+If the size of the MCS does not exceed a user-defined threshold, the query molecule is written to the output file.

 This script is particularly useful when you have a set of known inactive molecules (database) and you want to identify potentially active molecules (query) that are dissimilar to the database.